dimitriBouteille/wp-orm/README.md

 The ORM also offers a system to simply manage database migrations based on [Phinx](https://phinx.org/).

+> 📘 This is documentation for additional functionality on top of Eloquent.
+For documentation on all of Eloquent's features you visit the documentation.

-💡 To simplify the integration of this library, we recommend using WordPress with one of the following tools: [Bedrock](https://roots.io/bedrock/), [Themosis](https://framework.themosis.com/) or [Wordplate](https://github.com/wordplate/wordplate#readme).
+> 💡 To simplify the integration of this library, we recommend using WordPress with one of the following tools: [Bedrock](https://roots.io/bedrock/), [Themosis](https://framework.themosis.com/) or [Wordplate](https://github.com/wordplate/wordplate#readme).

 ### Features